 The Executive Council of The Episcopal Church is an elected body representing the whole church.
 In the three years between General Conventions, the Executive Council meets quarterly.
 The Executive Council has the duty to carry out programs and policies adopted by General Convention and to oversee the ministry and mission of The Episcopal Church.
 The Executive Council is comprised of twenty members elected by General Convention (four bishops, four priests or deacons, and twelve lay leaders) and eighteen members elected by Episcopal provinces.

 In addition to presiding over the House of Deputies when it is in session, the President of the House of Deputies serves as vice-chair of the Executive Council and the Domestic and Foreign Missionary Society, appoints clergy and lay members to standing committees and commissions and other churchwide bodies, and serves as an ambassador and advocate for work that carries out the resolutions of General Convention.

-All bishops of the Episcopal Church, active or retired, make up the House of Bishops.
-The House of Bishops has nearly 300 active members and comprises half of the governing body of the Episcopal Church.
-Like the governing body of the United States, the governing body of the Episcopal Church (called “the General Convention”) is comprised of two Houses: the House of Bishops and the House of Deputies.
+All bishops of The Episcopal Church, active or retired, make up the House of Bishops.
+The House of Bishops has nearly 300 members and comprises half of the governing body of The Episcopal Church.
+Like the governing body of the United States, the governing body of The Episcopal Church (called “the General Convention”) is comprised of two Houses: the House of Bishops and the House of Deputies.
 They meet and act separately, and both Houses must concur to adopt legislation.
 General Convention meets every three years, and the House of Bishops meets twice a year between conventions in a non-legislative capacity.
 The Presiding Bishop is the president of the House of Bishops.